Professor Steve Mann - Chairman

 Ryan Janzen - Lead Research Advisor

 Ryan Janzen is a scientist, engineering researcher, and entrepreneur.
 Featured on the Discovery Channel, Wired magazine, and Through the Wormhole, Janzen's innovations have been featured in 110+ international lectures, media interviews, and scientific publications.
 Janzen's work has led to entirely new fields of research, including extramissive optics, veillance flux, swarm modulation, and the world's first aircraft PLC research.
 His innovations have led to advances in acoustics, aerospace electronics, mathematics, and vehicle propulsion.
-Arkin Ai - Director of International Development

 Arkin Ai - Chief Development Officer